fivetran/dbt_app_reporting/README.md

 - Generates a comprehensive data dictionary of your source and modeled App Reporting data via the [dbt docs site](https://fivetran.github.io/dbt_app_reporting/)

 <!--section="app_reporting_transformation_model"-->
-Refer to the table below for a detailed view of final models materialized by default within this package.
-Additionally, check out our [Docs site](https://fivetran.github.io/dbt_app_reporting/#!/overview) for more details about these models.
+Refer to the table below for a detailed view of final tables materialized by default within this package.
+Additionally, check out our [Docs site](https://fivetran.github.io/dbt_app_reporting/#!/overview) for more details about these tables.

 | **Table**                  | **Description**                                                                                                                                               |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |